Justin Chatwin: 2005–2010: Breakthrough

 Chatwin was chosen out of several young actors to play Tom Cruise's rebellious adolescent son in the alien invasion film War of the Worlds (2005), directed by Steven Spielberg, based on the 1898 novel by H. G. Wells.
 It was a commercial success, grossing $603 million worldwide against a $132 million budget, and garnered generally favorable reviews.
-Mick LaSalle of the San Francisco Chronicle considered the film "meticulously detailed and expertly paced and photographed", Roger Ebert however called it "just a big, clunky movie containing some sensational sights but lacking the zest and joyous energy we expect from Spielberg".
-Ebert also found the human characters "one-dimensional".
 Chatwin's performance in War of the Worlds earned him the 'Breakthrough of the Year' award from Hollywood Life Magazine.

 In 2005, he also starred as teenage drug dealer Billy Peck in the black comedy The Chumscrubber, alongside Camilla Belle and Jamie Bell.
 Arie Posin's directorial debut about a group of superficial parents and young adults living a seemingly perfect life, had the world premiere at the Sundance Film Festival on January 25, and was released theatrically on August 5, earning $351,401 on a production budget of $10 million.
 The film was poorly received by critics; writing for Rolling Stone, Peter Travers opined that it was "an appallingly clumsy and stupid take on drugs, kidnapping and suicide in suburbia".
-That same month, Chatwin played the troubled homosexual son of Kevin Nealon's character in the Showtime series Weeds, appearing in the pilot episode.
+That same month, Chatwin appeared in the Showtime series pilot Weeds as the troubled homosexual son of Kevin Nealon's character.
 He reprised his role seven years later for the series finale.

 In 2006, Chatwin guest-starred as the undercover cop Eddie Colburn on the ABC drama series Lost.
 Around that time, he was attached to produce and star in a film adaptation of Michael Turner's novel The Pornographer's Poem (1999), with Jeremiah S. Chechik on board to direct.
 That same year, Chatwin made his off-Broadway debut in Trip Cullman's play Dark Matters at the Rattlestick Playwrights Theater.
 Following a dysfunctional family whose mother goes missing then suddenly reappears claiming that she was abducted by aliens, Chatwin stars as Jeremy Cleary, the eccentric, but intelligent 16-year-old son of Michael (Reed Birney) and Bridget (Elizabeth Marvel).